 Frequently Asked Questions

 Who can apply to the Environmental Fellows Program?
-The Program is intended for students who have finished at least one year of graduate study.
-Priority will be given to students attending the School for Environment and Sustainability at the University of Michigan but is also open to students from across the United States.
-Students graduating in the winter or spring semester of 2017 are welcome to apply.
-You must be a U.S. citizen, permanent residents or Dreamer/DACA to apply.
+The Program is intended for students who have finished at least one year of graduate or doctoral study.
+The Program is open to students from across the United States pursuing a graduate or doctoral degree with an environmental focus.
+Priority will be given to students attending the School for Environment and Sustainability at the University of Michigan.
+Students graduating in the winter or spring semester of 2018 are welcome to apply.
+You must be a U.S. citizen, permanent resident or Dreamer/DACA to apply.
 International students are ineligible.

 I am not a University of Michigan student.
 Am I eligible to apply?
 Yes, we welcome applications from accredited US colleges and universities.